|Name||Institution||Field of Interest|

 Dr. Phyllis August

 Dr. Phyllis August is a board certified Internist and Nephrologist and is the Ralph A Baer MD Professor of Research in Medicine at Weill Cornell Medical College in New York City.
-She is a Professor of Obstetrics and Gynecology and Professor of Public Health at Weill Cornell.
+She is also a Professor of Obstetrics and Gynecology and Professor of Public Health at Weill Cornell.
 August graduated from Harvard College, Yale Medical School, and the Harvard School of Public Health.
-She is the Director of the Weill-Cornell Hypertension Center and also Directs the Training program in Nephrology at New York Presbyterian-Cornell Campus.
+She is the Director of the Weill-Cornell Hypertension Center and also directs the training program in Nephrology at New York Presbyterian-Cornell Campus.
 She is the Theresa Lang Director of the Lang Center for Research and Education at New York Hospital Queens.
 August’s research has focused on blood pressure regulation in pregnancy and hypertension and kidney disease in pregnancy.
 Her clinical practice at Weill Cornell is largely devoted to obstetric hypertension and kidney disorders.
+In 2011, August received the Preeclampsia Foundation’s “Outstanding Physician for Hypertensive Disorders of Pregnancy” recognition award for her superlative clinical care of women with these complications of pregnancy.

 Back to top